apache/mynewt-site/docs/os/get_started/native_tools.md

 <br>

 At this point you have installed all the necessary software to build and test code on a simluator running on your Mac or Linux.
-Proceed to the [Build test code on simulator](#build-test-code-on-simulator) section.
+Proceed to the [Create Your First Project](project_create.md) section.